joffreybesos/d2r-mapview/README.md

 Tested and working on Diablo 2 Resurrected 1.0.66606

+## TODO

+- Currently only reads maps from Hell difficulty
+- Need to add more info for NPCs and others
+- Replace coloured blocks with icons
+- The script will occasionally exit when switching games

 ## Donations

-If you'd like to donate, please send to my Bitcoin wallet below `18hSn32hChp1CmBYnRdQFyzkz5drpijRa2`
+If you'd like to donate, some BTC will be appreciated:
+`18hSn32hChp1CmBYnRdQFyzkz5drpijRa2`